-Joseph M. Ventrone is Vice President of the National Association of REALTORS® Regulatory and Industry Relations Department.
-Mr. Ventrone oversees all of NAR’s regulatory advocacy initiatives and the Real Estate Services Program–an effort directed to serving the special a nd varied business needs of large brokers.
-Under his leadership, the Regulatory and Industry Relations Department develops and analyzes policy on housing; real estate finance; business and technology; environment and commercial real estate.
+Joseph M. Ventrone is the former Vice President of the National Association of REALTORS® Federal Policy and Industry Relations Team.
+Mr. Ventrone oversaw all of NAR’s Federal Policy and the Real Estate Services Program–an effort directed to serving the special and varied business needs of large brokers.
+Under his leadership, the Federal Policy and Industry Relations Team developed and analyzed policy on housing; real estate finance; business and technology; environment, and commercial real estate.

 Prior to joining the NAR in 2003, Mr. Ventrone was a Senior Policy Advisor at the Federal Housing Finance Board, where he liaised with Congress and trade associations for the independent regulatory agency that oversees the $700 billion Federal Home Loan Bank System.

 Mr. Ventrone was also a member of the Bush/Cheney Transition Team at the Department of Housing and Urban Development, where he assisted with the design and the development of the transition briefing book for Secretary-designate.
 He then served as a Special Advisor to Secretary Mel Martinez, focusing on housing policy and congressional relations.